dylan-solomon/NFT-preview-card-practice/README.md

 ### What I learned

-I continued expanding my knowledge of Flexbox, css selectors and positioning elements directly in the center of a page.
+The main thing I learned from this project was how to overlay an image on top of another image, and display it upon hover.
+I not only used opacity for the first time, I also was able to use a bit of a transition for the first time as well.
+I also continued expanding my knowledge of Flexbox, css selectors and positioning elements directly in the center of a page.

 ## Author